Hello, people and welcome to the interesting lesson in our guitar basics course.

 Now, what are the benefits?

-First, playing half tones really builds playing technique.
+First, playing half tones really builds the playing techniques.
 To play clean, fast, with no mistakes you need to work on your technique.
-Your hands and fingers need to move in correct order with no difficulties.
+Your hands and fingers need to move in the correct order with no difficulties.
 They must play notes correctly when you play them up or down to the neck.
 It’s very important.
-To learn to play the guitar right way you need to dedicate a lot of work and time on the technique.
+To learn to play the guitar right way you need to dedicate a lot of work and time to the technique.

-Maybe you’re one of the World’s music stars like Eddie Van Halen or Ingwie Malmsteen who uses different technique in their playing, but that playing style also must be worked on.
+Maybe you’re one of the World’s music stars like Eddie Van Halen or Ingwie Malmsteen who uses different techniques in their playing, but that playing style also must be worked on.

-Relax, don’t overdue your playing!
+Relax, don’t overdo your playing!
 Relax and enjoy what you’re doing!

-The Chromatic scales really helps in working playing technique which is very important part of the guitar basics.
-When you play half tones on one string, think about how you hold you hands.
+The Chromatic scales really help in working playing techniques which is a very important part of the guitar basics.
+When you play halftones on one string, think about how you hold your hands.
 Try to feel as light as possible.
-Your fingers movement must be economic and dynamic.
+Your fingers’ movement must be economic and dynamic.
 Pay attention to every move and work on it.
 Do exercises with Metronome.
 Trust me; practicing the guitar with no Metronome – you’re wasting your time.